 The current residents of Oakland point out that there was a fire inside the Oakland manor during the 1850s, after which the house was rebuilt.
 Maps from this time period indicate that today’s manor is located further back from the Jefferson Turnpike than the original manor was.
 The roofing and inside walls show varying eras of architecture spliced together, and it is likely that the kitchen is one of the few remnants left of the original house built by Dr. Grafton Duvall.
 It is possible that the kitchen was originally detached from the house and that, after the fire, the Claggett family moved the house back and attached it to the already standing kitchen.
 The fire was not the only struggle that the Claggett family faced during these years.
 Dr. Claggett and his family possessed the plantation during the dark years of the Civil War.
 The Turnpike was a heavily traversed road for Union and Confederate troops, and evidence suggests that Rebel troops camped on the edges of the estate while moving from one battle to the next.

 Childless and lacking another heir, Dr. Claggett left the estate to his wife Mary, who in turn passed the estate on to her surviving relations.
 The estate remained in the possession of the Claggett family for a number of decades before Charles Delmar purchased the estate in 1935.
-When Delmar bought the farm, it still bore the marks of its years as a slave-owning plantation, as well as the remnants of its many facelifts over the years.
+When Delmar bought the farm, it still bore the remnants of its many facelifts over the years.
 Charles Delmar added the four pillars to the main house that now distinguish the front porch.
 He also extended the house, adding a library, upstairs nursery, guest rooms, and bathroom.
 The farm was being prepared for its use as more than a family residence, for it would become the destination of hundreds of guests – both prominent and obscure – over the next six decades.
 A successful businessman, Charles Delmar did not intend to live full-time at Oakland.
 He was never there for more than a few weeks at a time, most often coming to the farm for a weekend to get away from the city or to entertain friends.
 The parties that Charles Delmar hosted were legendary for their gaiety, their size, and their important guests.

 This pattern continued when Delmar passed the estate to his son, General Roland Delmar in 1963.
 Prestigious figureheads crossed the Oakland threshold frequently, and the estate’s practical needs were left to James and Estella Belt — individuals whose faithful services are honored still today by those connected with the estate.
 The Delmar family enjoyed the serene nature of their beloved get-away until the end of the twentieth century.